Nelson Muguku

 Nelson Muguku Njoroge was a Kenyan entrepreneur, investor and one of the country's wealthiest persons.
+He started his career with two chickens and ended up running a number of businesses and investing in stocks, real estate, and education.
+He died in 2010.

 Early life and education

 Muguku was born in 1932 in Kanyariri Village, Kikuyu Division, Kiambu County to his father Njoroge and mother Mama Wambui.
 The entrepreneurial nature of his father was a key inspiration to his later life.
 Muguku sat for the Kenya African Preliminary Examination at Kabete Intermediate School.
 It was the second time he was doing the exam and his relatively high score led to allegations of cheating and the nullification of his results by the colonial administrators.
 He was ordered to join carpentry classes at Thika Technical School from 1950 to 1953.

-Work
+Early career

 Muguku started off as a carpentry teacher at Kapenguria Intermediate School before he was transferred to Kabianga Teachers College (now Kabianga High School).
 In 1957, at age 24 and against the wishes of his parents, he quit teaching to concentrate on the poultry business he had started a year earlier with just two hens, a cock and KShs 2,000.
 He also resented the fact that he was required to pursue additional training if he wanted to get a job promotion but this was not forthcoming when he did obtain additional training.
 He initially reared the chicken with his father's help.
 Muguku's wife would quit her teaching job at Kagaa Primary School Githunguri in 1963 to help him run the business.